Assault Charges Dropped Against Football Player Who Decked Combative Airline Employee In Newark

 "We are grateful for the Court’s decision which puts an end to this ordeal that began nearly two months ago when Mr. Langley was assaulted then wrongfully arrested and charged for exercising his rights under the law," attorney Halim Dhanidina reportedly said.

-Langley, who was drafted by the Denver Broncos in 2017, had just joined the Calgary Stampeders, who immediately suspended him.
+Drafted by the Denver Broncos in 2017, Langley had just joined the Calgary Stampeders, who immediately suspended him.
 There was no immediate word from the Canadian football team Wednesday on his status.

 United Airlines said it fired the unidentified trouble-maker -- who worked for a subsidiary contractor -- soon after what quickly became a viral incident.